souldanger/jekyll-pwa-workbox/README.md

 ### When my site updates...

-Since the service worker has precached our assets such as `index.html`, JS files and other static files, we should notify user when our site has something changed.
+As the service worker has precached our assets such as `index.html`, JS files and other static files, we should notify user when our site has something changed.
 When these updates happen, the service worker will go into the `install` stage and request the newest resources, but the user must refresh current page so that these updates can be applied.
 A normal solution is showing a toast with the following text: `This site has changed, please refresh current page manually.`.

 This plugin will dispatch a custom event called `sw.update` when the service worker has finished the update work.
 So in your site, you can choose to listen this event and popup a toast to remind users refreshing current page.